-Solar PV System Information Icon Unit Electric Utility Name Electricity Provider Name and is currently used for Not informational purposes.
-Applicable Annual Consumption Annual electricity consumption of the household. kWh Monthly Flat Rate Demand charge is a fixed cost for having an electricity \$ Charge provider account.
-Electricity Unit Rate Cost per unit of electricity consumed. \$/kWh Net or Gross Metering Net metering means that the homeowner is charged (or Net paid) for the net difference in electricity consumption and Metering electricity production.
+Electrical Costs Information Icon Unit Electric Utility Name Electricity Provider Name and is currently used for Not informational purposes.
+Applicable Annual Electricity Annual electricity consumption of the household. kWh Consumption Average Electricity Average price per unit of electricity including all costs \$/kWh Price associated with an account (Total costs divided by total kWh consumed) Monthly Flat Rate Demand charge is a fixed cost for having an electricity \$ Charge provider account.
+Electricity Unit Rate Cost per unit of electricity consumed. \$/kWh Net Metering or Feed Net metering means that the homeowner is charged (or Net in Tariff (Gross paid) for the net difference in electricity consumption and Metering Metering) electricity production.
 Gross metering (i.e., feed in tariff) means that the Gross homeowner is paid for all production and is charged for Metering all consumption, typically at different rates.
 Excess Generation / Price per unit of electricity produced.
-Applied to either \$/kWh FiT Rate the net excess production under Net Metering, or to all production under Gross Metering PV Grid Connection Annual charge for connecting a solar PV system to the \$ Fee - Annual grid.
+Applied to either \$/kWh FiT / PBI Rate the net excess production under Net Metering, or to all production under Gross Metering PV Grid Connection Annual charge for connecting a solar PV system to the \$ Fee - Annual grid.
+Also known as a Distribution Standby Charge.
 This value is often zero (\$0).
-Annual Escalation Annual escalation rates for electricity prices.
-Rates (array)
+Utility Escalation Annual escalation rates for electricity prices. % Rates (array)